Application development using React + Django

 ]

-Install React
+Installing React

 npx create-react-app frontend --template typescript

-Since the Django server and the React server are two different servers that do not know about each other,
+Since the Django server and the React server are two different servers that do not know about each other, we will proxy

-up cross-domain requests CORS.
-We edit the
+requests CORS.
+We edit the frontend/package.json

 {